chajr/bluetree20/docs/page-structure.md

 To create pages tree we must create subpages, that will be part of some page.
 All subpages will inherit styles, scripts, modules and libraries of main page, or main subpage.
 We can create an unlimited nested subpages with working inheritance.
- In assumption we build an tree of related pages, that have some common elements.
+ In assumption we build an tree of related pages, that have some common nodes.

 ```xml
 <page id="another" name="Main test page 2" layout="index" options="1111">